Kendra Morris: Career

 Her song "Banshee" was featured in the season one episode of Ray Donovan "Fite Nite".

 On June 17, 2016, Morris released her third album, titled Babble.

 Morris was featured on the single "Phantoms" with Open Mike Eagle and Vinnie Paz on the Czarface-MF Doom collaboration album Czarface Meets Metal Face, and directed and animated the official video for the single "Bomb Thrown".
 She again collaborated with Czarface when she was featured on two tracks ("Morning Ritual" and "The King Heard Voices") on their collaboration album with Ghostface Killah, Czarface Meets Ghostface.

-A new album titled Nine Lives is due for release on February 18, 2022.
+Morris released her 4th album titled Nine Lives on February 18, 2022.
 "Penny Pincher" was released as its lead single.

+A new album titled I Am What I'm Waiting For was announced for release on August 25, 2023.